uvaai/pdp/_schedules/1 Fall 2023/index.md

 ### Attendance

-We expect you to be present and working on campus every weekday from 9 to 5.
+As a full-time student, we expect you to be present and working on campus every weekday from 9 to 5.
 The material of these course covers a lot of practical skills, which cannot just be learned from reading a book or watching a video.
 This means we expect you'll need to ask plenty questions while working on assignments, as you try and master these different skills.
 This is why we offer a lot practical assistance, so there is a chance for you to ask the questions you have about the scheduled material *every day*.

 In spite of this, we maintain a soft attendance requirement.
 This means that there is no hard rule stating that if you miss a certain percentage of days,